 - The effect of acoustics and equipment on musical instruments.

 - How to evoke mood through a particular musical scale or phrasing.

 - Performing intuitively or improvising from a set of emotions.

 - The relationship between body, posture, and the sound an instrument makes.

 Payment is due prior to or at the time of your first lesson.

-Music lessons are available by appointment on Saturday mornings.
+Music lessons are available by appointment.
 If we aren’t able to meet in person, the music lesson will be rescheduled or held over video call.

 Missed lessons and cancellation require a 24 hour notice.
 There will be one make up lesson for every four lessons.
 Refunds are not available for missed lessons or cancellations except in the case of extreme circumstances, misfortune, or emergency, or my absence.